-The report says that an overwhelming 73% of senior executives and managers surveyed said that flexible and remote workplaces will grow in the future and 41% of the companies said they are planning to increase remote working hires in the next 2 years.
+The report shows that an overwhelming 73% of senior executives and managers believe flexible and remote workplaces will expand, while 41% of companies plan to enhance remote hiring over the next two years.

 Set against this context, organizations are faced with the most obvious choice – adopt digital workplace technologies with the goal to improve employee experience.